 - Six dinners: one Bangkok street food tour; a Thai meal at Michelin-starred Nahm restaurant; one during the Bangkok nightlife tour; one during your Sukhothai sunset bicycle tour; one street-food tour in Chiang Mai; one dinner cruise in Phuket

 - Two full-day experiences: city tour of Bangkok; countryside tour of Chiang Mai by Vespa

-- 12 half-day experiences: street food tour of Bangkok with a local foodie; Bangkok’s hidden temples and khlongs; daytime street food tour in Bangkok; Sukhothai Historical Park; cookery class with Miss Na in her home; spirituality tour of Chiang Mai; cookery class of northern Thai dishes in Chiang Mai; visit to Araksa Tea Garden; Thai afternoon tea in the garden; street food tour of Phuket; Chalong Bay Distillery tour and tasting; Phuket afternoon cruise with dinner
+- 11 half-day experiences: street food tour of Bangkok with a local foodie; Bangkok’s hidden temples and khlongs; daytime street food tour in Bangkok; Sukhothai Historical Park; cookery class with Miss Na in her home; spirituality tour of Chiang Mai; cookery class of northern Thai dishes in Chiang Mai; visit to Araksa Tea Garden; street food tour of Phuket; Chalong Bay Distillery tour and tasting; Phuket afternoon cruise with dinner

 - Four evening experiences: dinner at Michelin-starred Nahm; Bangkok nightlife tour; sunset bike tour of Sukhothai; street food tour of Chiang Mai

 - All entrance fees to sites included in guided experiences

 - All internal transport & accommodation

 Car transfer from Bangkok airport to city (45 minutes)